KilicEness/Appium-Webdriverio-Test-Automation/README.md

 I said No because this is not required to me

 Thats all now configure yours wdio.conf.js file and run yours test!!
+# Webdriverio  Framework Setup
+- Setup Folder Structure
+1. Specs

+2. Screens

+3. Data: In your data folder is where you're going to be stroring all your test data related files.
+So this can be your documents, your images, some random test data that you're generating.
+Everything get stored over there

+4. Utils: Under your utility folder, you're going to store anything helper related functions that are not part of the screen object.

+- Setup JSConfig for Autocompletion https://webdriver.io/docs/autocompletion/ in this link you can get it.

+- Setup Babel
+https://webdriver.io/docs/babel/ To write tests using next-generation JavaScript features, you can use Babel to compile your test files.

+- Setup Linter
+https://www.npmjs.com/package/eslint-plugin-wdio ESLint rules for WebdriverIO.